embatbr/easynvest/README.md

 ## Running

 To create and populate the database.
 Execute the script *start-db.sh* (only once; a second attempt may raise an exception due to primary key collision).

+The next step is to execute the REST API.
+Type `./start-app.sh` in your console to start the server locally listening to port 8000.

+## Details

+The bash file calls the module `main` through Gunicorn.
+This module creates all dependencies to be injected in the `EndpointExpositor` object.
+This object is responsible for bind each endpoint to its handler and expose them.
+The endpoints are:

+#### /

+Show the current state of the service.
+Used only as health checker.

+#### /titulo_tesouro

+Used by the first four functionalities described.